Lothian and Borders Fire and Rescue Service

 Lothian and Borders Fire and Rescue Service was a Local Authority fire and rescue service covering an area of 2500 sqmi of south east Scotland, and serving a total population of 890,000.
 It was amalgamated into the single Scottish Fire and Rescue Service in April 2013.

 It was the oldest municipal fire brigade in the UK and the world, founded in 1824 under the leadership of James Braidwood, who later went on to establish the London Fire Brigade.

 The last Chief Officer, Jimmy Cambell, started his career as a Fireman with the Service in 1975, before moving to other Services through promotion.
 He returned as its Chief Officer in April 2010.

 Amalgamation in 2013

 Lothian and Borders Fire and Rescue Service, along with the other seven fire and rescue services across Scotland, was amalgamated into a single, new Scottish Fire and Rescue Service on 1 April 2013.
 This replaced the previous system of eight regional fire and rescue services across Scotland which had existed since 1975.
-The Scottish Fire and Rescue Service has its headquarters in Perth.
+The Scottish Fire and Rescue Service has its headquarters in Cambuslang.